Bug report #2166

 - if there is a rubberband or highlight object, rendering of the map is very slow - how slow depends on the complexity of the rubberband/highlight object (number of vertices) as the object is rendered each time the display is updated during layer rendering

-#12 Updated by Giovanni Manghi almost 9 years ago
+#12 Updated by Giovanni Manghi over 9 years ago

 - Assignee deleted (